-2 What do you know about workplace ethics?
-Answer these questions before reading the article.

-- 2. What can you do to help your company impress customers? - 3.
-Why is a dress code important in an office?

-3 Following the Reading Strategies below, read the article and check your answers.
+- 2 What do you know about workplace ethics?
+Answer these questions before reading the article. - 1.
+How should you deal with others at work? - 2.
+What can you do to help your company impress customers? - 3.
+Why is a dress code important in an office? - Following the Reading Strategies below, read the article and check your answers.